Sparrevohn Air Force Station: Current status

 Today very little of the former Sparrevohn Air Force Station remains.
 The site is controlled by the Pacific Air Forces 611th Air Support Group, based at Elmendorf AFB.
 Contractor access to the site to support the FPS-117 is by the Sparrevohn LRRS Airport.

-It is generally unattended, A few civilian contractors access the site for maintaining the facilities. and a new ground support structure was erected on the site of the former bottom camp for storage of equipment, vehicles, and for brief overnight stays by support personnel.
+It is generally unattended, A few civilian contractors access the site for maintaining the facilities.
+A new ground support structure was erected on the site of the former bottom camp for storage of equipment, vehicles, and for brief overnight stays by support personnel.